 Everyone on Earth faces the same predicament.
 The United Nations recognize the sovereignty of about two hundred convoluted street gangs, each entitled to hold its citizens hostage at knifepoint and attack any other gang it can get away with.
 It doesn’t even necessarily need that excuse.

-Meanwhile, at least five thousand nations – finalists of ten thousand or more that ceased registering in what is left of recorded history – compete for those two hundred certificates of sovereignty.
+Meanwhile, at least five thousand nations – finalists of ten thousand or more that stopped registering in what is left of recorded history – compete for those two hundred certificates of sovereignty.
 No wonder the world is filled with so many guerillas and terrorists!

 Like any other polis (police, “citadel”, city-state), the Earth needs the equivalent of one City Hall, one Justice of the Peace and one duly appointed Police Force.
 Not two hundred glorified street gangs disguised as Prism governments; not a combination of 180-odd recognized governments and the best-organized criminal/corporate gangs competing with them for military/economic power.
 And certainly not the worst Wimp gang whipping all the others in protracted rumbles until it, too, collapses from its internal contradictions.